tcboni/Authentication/README.md

 (Older hashing algorithms, such as MD5 or SHA-1, can be used in a pinch, but they are considered vulnerable or 'broken' due to weaknesses in their designs and thus should be avoided for secure applications.)

-Hashing in itself is not sufficient though -- you'll want to add a so-called 'salt' to protect the hash against [rainbow tables](https://en.wikipedia.org/wiki/Rainbow_table)[rainbow tables].
+Hashing in itself is not sufficient though -- you'll want to add a so-called 'salt' to protect the hash against [rainbow tables](https://en.wikipedia.org/wiki/Rainbow_table).
 So instead of hashing the password itself (<code>sha256("correcthorsebatterystaple")</code>) you create a random string - the *'salt'*, which by itself should be as long/complex as a strong password, and then you hash the concatenation of the 'salt' and the password, as in <code>sha256("G1fn7Ecl0%iOo23z@pPm52v:correcthorsebatterystaple")</code>.
 You'll need to store this salt in the database along with the hash, since you'll need to repeat this salt+hash process when authenticating a login+password combination.

 **Session data - "You are logged in as Spiderman69"**